 Dr. Peter Weyand

-Dr. Weyand is a physiologist and biomechanist who joined SMU's Department of Applied Physiology and Wellness in the Fall of 2008.
-Dr. Weyand earned his Ph.D. in Exercise Physiology from the University of Georgia in 1992.
-He subsequently directed research efforts at Harvard University's Concord Field Station, a large animal facility specializing in terrestrial locomotion and later the Locomotion Laboratory of Rice University.
-Dr. Weyand has also served as a Senior Research Fellow at the US Army's Research Institute for Environmental Medicine and as a television science analyst for the Harvard-Smithsonian Center for Astrophysics Science Media Group.
+Dr. Peter Weyand is a biomechanist and physiologist who joined SMU's Department of Applied Physiology and Wellness in the Fall of 2008.
+Prior to coming to SMU, Dr. Weyand directed research efforts at Harvard University's Concord Field Station, a large animal facility specializing in terrestrial locomotion and the Locomotion Laboratory of Rice University.
+His research subjects have included antelope, emus, rodents and professional athletes with and without limb amputations.

 Weyand P, Smith B, Schultz N, Ludlow L, Puyau M, Butte N. Predicting metabolic rate across walking speed: one fit for all body sizes?
 Journal of Applied Physiology, 115: 1332-1342, 2013.